Murder of Boo Tiang Huat: Posthumous promotion and funeral

-After his death, SSSgt Boo was posthumously promoted to Station Inspector (SI) as a recognition of his meritorious service to the force and this promotion letter was sent to his 45-year-old wife.
+After his death, Boo was posthumously promoted to Station Inspector (SI) as a recognition of his meritorious service to the force and this promotion letter was sent to his 45-year-old wife.
 Home Affairs Minister Wong Kan Seng and Permanent Secretary (Home Affairs) Peter Chan were among those offering condolences to the fallen officer's bereaved family.

-SI Boo's funeral took place on 4 December 1994, and he was cremated with full honours on that same day, with his bereaved family, including his wife and three children (aged between seven and 15), and about 400 police officers (including Police Commissioner Tee Tua Ba and Superintendent Lum Hon Fye of the Tanglin Police Division) attending the funeral.
-The event was reportedly solemn and filled with heartbreak, especially when SI Boo's widow, who wept openly in public, had to be supported by her relatives throughout the ceremony.
+Boo's funeral took place on 4 December 1994, and he was cremated with full honours on that same day, with his bereaved family, including his wife and three children (aged between seven and 15), and about 400 police officers (including Police Commissioner Tee Tua Ba and Superintendent Lum Hon Fye of the Tanglin Police Division) attending the funeral.
+The event was reportedly solemn and filled with heartbreak, especially when Boo's widow, who wept openly in public, had to be supported by her relatives throughout the ceremony.

 Murder charge of suspect

-Meanwhile, the 27-year-old suspect, identified as Zainal Abidin Abdul Malik (also spelt Zainul Abidin Abdul Malik), a Malay Singaporean who was previously imprisoned for armed robbery and housebreaking, was charged with murder on 1 December 1994.
+Meanwhile, the 27-year-old suspect, identified as Zainal Abidin Abdul Malik (also spelt Zainul Abidin Abdul Malik) who was previously imprisoned for armed robbery and housebreaking, was charged with murder on 1 December 1994.
 Under Section 302 of the Penal Code, a conviction for murder by the courts would result in the mandatory imposition of the death penalty in Singapore.

 Two weeks later, Zainal Abidin was also additionally charged in court with vandalism and attempting to escape the prison cell where he was held in remand.
-The maximum penalty would be two years' jail and a fine for attempted escape from police custody, while one who was found guilty of vandalism would potentially receive the maximum sentence of three years' imprisonment, a S$2,000 and eight strokes of the cane.
+The maximum penalty would be two years' jail and a fine for attempted escape from police custody, while one who was found guilty of vandalism would potentially receive the maximum sentence of three years' imprisonment, a fine of S$2,000 and eight strokes of the cane.